 - This full day tour includes sightseeing of the highlights of Barcelona plus visits to three of Gaudí’s buildings: Sagrada Família, Park Güell, and Casa Milà.

-Where to stay in Barcelona?
+Where to stay in Barcelona

 For lodging, Barcelona has loads of lodging options that will suit any travel style and budget, including hotels, B&Bs, apartments, and hostels.
 We like to stay in the central area of Barcelona to maximize our sightseeing so generally stay in the neighborhoods of La Rambla, El Raval, Barrio Gotico (Gothic Quarter), or Eixample.

-Where to find more information to plan your trip to Barcelona?
+Where to find more information to plan your trip to Barcelona

-You can also check out the official tourism website for which lots of good information for planning your trip and upcoming events.
+You can also check out the official tourism website for lots of good information for planning your trip and upcoming events.

-Guide to Finding Gaudí in Barcelona
+Complete Guide to Gaudí Sites in Barcelona

 For those who are traveling beyond Barcelona, you can also find several other Gaudí buildings elsewhere in Spain.
-The following are listed roughly in the order that Gaudí worked on them (he worked on many projects simultaneously throughout this life), followed by the museums and exhibitions related to Gaudí and his work.
+The following are listed roughly in the order that Gaudí worked on them (he worked on many projects simultaneously throughout his life), followed by the museums and exhibitions related to Gaudí and his work.

 Fanals (Lamp posts)